Internet Service Disclosure

 Customers may also speak with a CenturyLink representative to learn about services in their area by calling CenturyLink at 1-888-273-5881.

 CenturyLink's current High-Speed Internet service offering does not include usage-based fees.
-Get full disclosure of CenturyLink's Excessive Use Policy, Acceptable Use Policy, and High-Speed Internet Subscriber Agreement.
+Get full disclosure of CenturyLink's Excessive Use Policy, Acceptable Use Policy, and Internet Subscriber Agreement.

 CenturyLink may include an early termination fee in the terms of High-Speed Internet services and promotions offered to customers.
 The applicability and the extent of an early termination fee may vary depending on the terms of the specific service or promotion purchased by the customer.
-Customers should reference their High-Speed Internet Subscriber Agreement, advertisement, the terms described in their original order and their order confirmation for details regarding the specific pricing, terms, and the calculation of any early termination fee that may apply to them.
+Customers should reference their CenturyLink Internet Subscriber Agreement, advertisement, the terms described in their original order and their order confirmation for details regarding the specific pricing, terms, and the calculation of any early termination fee that may apply to them.

 Commercial terms

-CenturyLink offers both standard and promotional rates (promotional rates typically require a commitment to keep the service for a term of months or other conditions).
+CenturyLink may offer both standard and promotional rates (promotional rates may require a commitment to keep the service for a term of months or other conditions).
 Standard rates and promotional rates typically vary according to speed tier, whether you are bundling with another CenturyLink service, and the length of time you commit to keep the service.
 As a result, and given the high ongoing volume of CenturyLink sales, it is not practical to provide a standardized disclosure with your specific information that can be provided at point of sale.

 Other charges and terms